forfudan/MojoMiji/src/docs/advanced/ownership.md

 [[toc]]

-## Why it ownership important?
+## An intuitive example of ownership

-Because we want a better tool to help us ensure memory safety, that values are valid and that the values are not assessed in an unintended way.
+Why do we need **ownership** in Mojo and why is it so important?
+Because we want a better model, a set of rules, to help us ensure memory safety, so that values are not assessed in an unintended way.

-Let's use a more intuitive example to illustrate these concepts:
+Let me first use a more intuitive example to illustrate these concepts, a metaphor that is about spies and wars without fire.

 In a metropolitan city, there are many, many houses, each with a specific address and a person living in it.
-Some of these persons are secret agents.
-You are also a secret agent, and your job is to find these agents at their addresses, then either talk to them or do something (good or bad) on them.
+Some of these persons are **secret agents*.
+You are also a secret agent, and your task is to find these agents at their addresses, then either talk to them or do something (good or bad) on them.
 You never met these agents before, so you can only find them by their addresses.
 As your boss, they cares about that:

 1. You should be able to find the correct (intended) person at an address.
 In other words, if a person has not yet moved in or has already left the house, you should not try to find him there.
 (Otherwise, you will meet a wrong person.
 Your secret got exposed or you will be in trouble.)
 1. You should not harm, remove, or replace the person at the address, unless you are permitted to do so.
 Without clear permission, you should only talk with the person at the address.
 (Otherwise, you may cause losses to your organization.)